 If you consider yourself a low-mileage driver and do not expect to use your car for long trips over a period of time, mileage-based car insurance may be worth obtaining quotes for.
 Additionally, if you are a safe driver, some insurers offer the opportunity to reduce your rates by measuring your current safe driving patterns and habits.

 Typically, mileage-based insurance will set a fixed base rate determined from typical factors like age, driving history and the vehicle driven.
 Above this, you will be charged a certain low amount for each mile driven and measured through an insurer-provided device or smartphone app.
-Listed below are examples of car insurance companies that are making an impact in this market.
+Listed below are examples of car insurance companies that are making an impact in this market, but keep in mind that availability may be limited in some states.
+The best way to know if you qualify is to request a quote, many of which can be submitted quickly on a company’s website.

-Root was one of the first car insurance companies in the U.S. to be fully app based.
+Root was one of the first car insurance companies in the U.S. to be fully app-based.
 The app tracks both the number of miles driven and driving habits in order to set your premium.
-As such, premiums will vary from month to month.
-Safe driving and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of higher premium months if poor driving patterns are detected.
-The driver largely controls the premiums.
+As such, premiums will vary from month to month, although Root does have a test-drive period to help you gauge how much your premium might be.
+Safe driving and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of being charged higher premiums if poor driving patterns are detected.
+For these reasons, the driver largely controls the premiums.

 Metromile is a pure pay-per-mile auto insurance company.
-Unlike Root, your rate is tied directly only to the miles you drive.
-Metromile does not monitor driving behavior.
+Unlike Root, your rate is tied directly only to the miles you drive, as Metromile does not monitor driving behavior.
 There are two components to the monthly premium.
 The base rate is quoted using traditional underwriting principles looking at driving history and other factors.
 The second component is tied directly to the number of miles you drive which are measured by a company-provided device.
+Metromile is also unique from other low-mileage insurance companies in that the per mile rate applies to the first 250 miles each day.
+After that, the additional miles are free of charge.

 MileAuto is one of the newest companies in the mileage-based insurance business.
 It is similar in approach to Metromile in setting a base premium rate using traditional underwriting standards.
 The premium is then adjusted monthly based upon the number of miles driven.
-MileAuto takes this second phase up a simplified notch.
-It does not employ a telematics device or app, but only requires the insured to take a photo of the vehicle odometer at the end of each month.
+MileAuto is unique in that it does not employ a telematics device or mobile app.
+Instead, drivers are reminded monthly via email and text to take a photo of their odometer.
+Although this could be an additional task every month, it could be ideal for drivers who may have privacy concerns over other more intrusive data collection methods..

 Milewise from Allstate